SPD Selector

 Do air terminals attract lightning to buildings?

 No, air terminals do not "attract" additional lightning strikes to a building.
-Whether lightning strikes a particular location depends entirely on storm cloud electrical conditions and ground topography, not on the presence of air terminal systems.
+Whether lightning strikes a particular location depends entirely on storm cloud electrical conditions and ground topography, not on the presence of lightning protection systems.

 The air terminal's critical function is to provide a controlled, safe strike point when a lightning discharge is already targeting the vicinity.
 By offering the path of least resistance, air terminals ensure lightning current flows through engineered conductors to ground rather than through building structure, wiring, or occupants.